 For digital currency to occupy a larger space in the payment landscape, everyone from SMBs to governments would need to implement and comply with cryptocurrency acceptance.
 This isn’t so far-fetched of an idea; there was a time in the no-so-distant past when credit cards weren’t as ubiquitous as they are today.
 But cryptocurrency and the blockchain aren’t as cut and dry as the swipe of a credit card.
 One of crypto’s largest hurdles will be to gain understanding of how the process works among the broader public.

-2019 does have the potential to be game-changing for bank adoption of digital currency.
-It was reported this February that JP Morgan will be the first major bank to create and test a cryptocurrency platform for its business customers.
+2019 was game-changing for bank adoption of digital currency.
+In February 2019, it was reported that JP Morgan will be the first major bank to create and test a cryptocurrency platform for its business customers.
 JP Morgan’s move into the space demonstrates just how valuable blockchain technology could be in resolving issues associated with cross-border payment, which is poised to be a $2 trillion dollar industry by next year.
 And now that banks are slowly coming on board with crypto trends, expect to see further adoption and an eventual improvement in positive sentiment.